Stability of data-driven Koopman MPC with terminal conditions: Introduction

 Standard stability results in MPC are derived under the assumption that the model exactly describes the system under control~\cite{RawlMayn17}.
 However, approximation errors are typically present in data-driven models.
 In this case, neither recursive feasibility nor stability are guaranteed.
 To ensure recursive feasibility in presence of modeling errors or disturbances it is necessary to use a robust MPC formulation, e.g., based on constraint tightening.
 For linear systems, the tightening can be computed exactly \cite{kouvaritakis2016model}, while for nonlinear systems over-approximations are often used either based on the Lipschitz constant of the system under control~\cite{limon2002input} or on incremental stabilizability~\cite{kohler2018novel}.
 Concerning closed-loop stability, a part of the literature focuses on inherent robustness of MPC, i.e., under which assumptions the MPC control law designed using the nominal model stabilizes also the uncertain system \cite{grimm2007nominally}.
 Another popular method to achieve convergence to a desired reference despite model-plant mismatch is offset-free MPC~\cite{pannocchia2015offset, SchiBold25}.
 For MPC without terminal conditions, the recent paper~\cite{schimperna2025data} has shown that asymptotic stability of the origin w.r.t.\ the MPC closed loop can be obtained if, in particular, proportional error bounds are available, i.e., when the model exactly describes the system at the origin and the size of the error is proportional to magnitude of the state and the input.
 This condition has been verified for kEDMD surrogate models in~\cite{BoldPhil25, schimperna2025data}.
-Finally, using similar conditions to~\cite{BoldPhil25} and~\cite{schimperna2025data}, \cite{kuntz2025beyond} have derived conditions under which a nominal MPC without state constraints but with terminal cost and terminal set ensures asymptotic stability in presence of a parametric model-plant mismatch.
+Using similar conditions to~\cite{BoldPhil25} and~\cite{schimperna2025data}, \cite{kuntz2025beyond} have derived conditions under which a nominal MPC without state constraints but with terminal cost and terminal set ensures asymptotic stability in presence of a parametric model-plant mismatch.
+Finally, exponential stability of Koopman MPC with terminal ingredients is shown in \cite{shang2025exponential} using an EDMDc model, where, however, it is not studied how to guarantee the required bounds on the modeling error.